artiecannv/Professional-Portfolio/README.md

 Using the Navigation Bar at the top will result in the page scrolling to the specific sections for the user.

-## Credits

-I did have some classmates from my Study Group go over this with me.
-They are: